seed-labs/seed-emulator/examples/C06-pki/README.md

 webServer.useCAService(ca).enableHTTPS()
 ```

-Server names are required for the web server to request a certificate from the CA. The ACME client will use the server names to determine which nginx configuration to use.
+Server names are required for the web server to request a certificate from the CA. The ACME client will also use the server names to determine which nginx configuration to use.
 The `enableHTTPS` API will configure the web server using the certificate, allowing
 the server to serve HTTPS requests.